 - After the assassination, Rajguru went to Nagpur to escape the police.
 But when he was traveling to Pune, he was caught and arrested.

-- In the trial that followed the shooting, all three leaders Rajguru, Singh and Azad were sentenced to death.
+- In the trial that followed the shooting, all three leaders Rajguru, Bhagat Singh and Chandrashekhar Azad were sentenced to death.

-- Rajguru, along with his fellow revolutionaries were hanged at 7:30 PM on 23 March 1931 in Lahore.
+- Rajguru, along with his fellow revolutionaries, was hanged at 7:30 PM on 23 March 1931 in Lahore.
 Their bodies were cremated quietly at the banks of the Sutlej.
 This day is observed as Martyrs’ Day in India.

 - Rajguru was just 22 years old when he was martyred.